Julian Steele: Early life and education

 Steele was born on October 20, 1906, in Savannah, Georgia, home to his father's family for several generations.
 His father, Alexander McPherson Steele, was a postal worker.
 Around age seven, Steele moved with his family to Boston, Massachusetts his mother's hometown.
 Steele’s mother, Minnie Sarah Ellis Steele, was the daughter of a Jamaican minister, Rev. Alexander Ellis, who served as a pastor in Boston.
 Steele’s brother, Joseph Alexander Ellis Steele, was a noted jazz musician.

 Steele attended Boston Latin School, graduated cum laude from Harvard University in 1929, and pursued graduate studies in social work in New York City.
+For the 1929-1930 academic year he received a fellowship from the Rosenwald Fund.